Backup and Restore vCenter by Using NFS | Detailed Steps

 After you finished the steps of creating vCenter backups via SMB protocol, you may confront this question: why my SMB protocol is not supported?
 Generally, it is due to the default SMB version which is not matched with your original ISO.
 You can install a suitable one to solve the problem.

-How to back up ESXi VM to NFS easily
+How to back up ESXi Virtual Machines to Network Location easily

-It is a professional backup tool to store VM backups to network easily, and supports both paid and free versions of VMware ESXi and Hyper-V. It could also back up multiple VMs at the same time, and allows you to schedule backup tasks.
+To simplify the backup process, you can use AOMEI Cyber Backup - an VMware backup solution to back up VMware ESXi virtual machines to a secure network location.
+It can store VM backups to a network location easily, and supports both paid and free versions of VMware ESXi and Hyper-V. It could also back up multiple VMs at the same time, and allows you to schedule backup tasks.
 Just hit the button below to enjoy the 30-day free trial:

 *You can choose to install this VM backup software on either Windows or Linux system.